 SEC Seeks Temporary Restraining Orders, Asset Freezes and Accountings

-Washington, D.C., Aug.
-21, 2006 – LAWFUEL – Law News Network – The Securities and Exchange Commission today filed an emergency enforcement action to halt an ongoing fraudulent offering of stock in a company called One Wall Street, Inc. in which the defendants have obtained over $1.6 million from at least 64 investors, most of them senior citizens.
+Washington, D.C., Nov.
+30, 2006 – LAWFUEL – Law News Network – The Securities and Exchange Commission today filed an emergency enforcement action against Peter J. Dawson and two of his corporations to halt an ongoing fraud in which the defendants have obtained over $2 million from at least seven investors, most of them senior citizens.

 The Commission’s complaint, filed in the Eastern District of New York in Brooklyn, charges the defendants, Peter J. Dawson, BMG Advisory Services, Inc., and Ethan Thomas Co., Inc., with making fraudulent solicitations and misappropriating investor funds.
 The Commission seeks temporary restraining orders freezing the defendants’ assets, requiring them to provide accountings and prohibiting them from committing future violations of the federal securities laws.
 The Commission’s complaint also seeks a final judgment assessing civil penalties and ordering the defendants to disgorge their ill-gotten gains.

 Mark K. Schonfeld, Director of the Commission’s Northeast Regional Office, stated, “Taking advantage of elderly investors is particularly tragic.
 In this case we have moved quickly against the defendants to put a stop to this fraud and prevent further harm.”